-While at AJS, I used my time outside the office to take on extra copyediting work for another UCP journal, Classical Philology, to edit as a freelancer for a variety of individual clients, and to take further editing courses at the Graham School.
+While at AJS, I used my time outside the office to take on extra copyediting work for another UCP journal, Classical Philology, to edit as a freelancer for a variety of individual clients, and to take editing classes.
 When the volume of freelance work available to me grew to full-time proportions, I decided to strike out on my own and have since added a number of different types of clients and editing experiences to my resume, including a stint in the Research and Statistics Division of the Federal Reserve Board.

 My editing philosophy

 My approach to editing is shaped by three primary influences.
 The first is my experience working for academic, nonprofit, and government publishers, which has given me an understanding of what sorts of linguistic, graphical, and technical issues are important to publishers and are considered in the profession to be important to readers.
 The second is my exposure to the advice and thoughts of working editors, linguists, grammarians, and usage experts, through reference works such as Merriam Webster’s Dictionary of English Usage, Carol Fisher Saller’s excellent book The Subversive Copyeditor, and blogs such as Language Log.
 My third major influence is my personal experience as a reader, of literature, news, academic works, the internet, business publications, government publications, and other materials.

 As a result of these influences, my primary goal in editing is to make the content work—to make it convey its ideas without confusing, distracting, or irritating the intended audience.
 In addition to the most important task of ensuring that the information and argument are set out clearly and thoroughly, this generally means adhering to a consistent style of spelling, the widely accepted norms of contemporary American English grammar, and the formalities of standard English; for works that have been accepted by a publisher, it usually also means adhering to that publisher’s style conventions.